Workshops, Dialogues and Tours

 Designmatters: From Classroom to Community Impact

-Jennifer May, Associate Chair of Designmatters and Social Innovation, will take you inside the department’s innovative 8-year long partnership with Cedars-Sinai Cancer Research Center for Health Equity, including data showing how student work is making a real impact on cancer health equity for communities across Southern California.
-You will see case studies of projects, participate in guided activities to better understand how these projects happen in the classroom and hear what’s next for the partnership and Designmatters.
+Jennifer May, Associate Chair of Designmatters and Social Innovation, will take you inside the department’s innovative 8-year-long partnership with Cedars-Sinai Cancer Research Center for Health Equity, with data showing how student work is making a real impact on cancer health equity for communities across Southern California.
+You will see case studies of projects, participate in guided activities to better understand how these projects happen in the classroom and hear what’s next for the partnership and for Designmatters.

 Limited to 20 attendees.
 Separate RSVP required.